 Category: middle class hotels and country hotels

-- 10 overnight stays, breakfast included
+- 10 overnight stays as stated, breakfast included

 - Luggage transfer